beno112/Data-Analysis/README.md

-These are data analysis projects that I've worked on using Python, SQL, excel and tableau, utilizing visualization and various statistical analysis techniques to pull insights from data sets
+These are data analysis projects that I've worked on using Python, SQL, Excel and Tableau, utilizing visualization and various statistical analysis techniques to pull insights from data sets